nestdotland/docs/.github/README.md

 ## Copyright

-nest.land is licensed under the MIT license.
+Nest.land is licensed under the MIT license.
 Please see the [LICENSE](../LICENSE) file.